• HELOCs and home equity loans allow homeowners to tap into their home equity to access cash.

 • Prefer the stability of fixed rates and a scheduled repayment plan.

-Applying for a HELOC or home equity loan involves completing an application form, providing financial information and authorizing an inquiry into your credit history.
 Your lender wants to make sure that you are financially able to take on additional debt.
-Lenders also check to see if you have enough equity in the home to borrow against; most lenders require that homeowners retain at least 15-20% equity in their homes[9].
+Lenders also check to see if you have enough equity in the home to borrow against.
+Most lenders require that homeowners retain at least 15-20% equity in their homes.[6]

 To apply for a loan against your home equity, you may need the following:[7]